mattyoung101/omicron/README.md

-Team Deus Vult (ESP32 IDF)
+Team Omicron (2019)
 ====================

-This repository contains the code powering Team Deus Vult's 2019 robot, competing in RoboCup Jr Soccer.
+This repository contains the code powering Team Omicron's 2019 robot, competing in RoboCup Jr Soccer.
 It is written almost entirely in C, without some Python scripts for code generation and debugging.

 For more information on our robot, please see our team's PowerPoint and poster.